hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

 ##### foreign attributes on client

 Normally, there cannot be user defined attributes on the `ObjectProxy` as the attributes on the client must mimic the available properties, actions and events on the server.
-An accidental setting of an unknown property must raise an `AttributeError` when not found on the server, instead of silently going through and setting said property on the client object itself:
+An accidental setting of an unknown property must raise an `AttributeError`, when not found on the server, instead of silently setting said property on the client itself:

 ```py title="foreign attributes raise AttributeError" linenums="1"
 --8<-- "docs/beginners-guide/code/object_proxy/customizations.py:3:7"
 ```

+The requirement for this behaviour is due to python's duck typing.
+If one intends to set a property named `foo`, and instead types it as `fooo` (misspelt), it is better to raise an error instead of silently setting a new attribute `fooo` on the client.

 One can overcome this by setting `allow_foreign_attributes` to `True`: